 “I hear you.
 What are you asking of me?”

 “I want you to help me create a fake pandemic and get as many people to believe it as possible.”
 Morgan was sweating profusely now.

 Arthur was shocked by the question, and while he hated what Cambridge Analytica did, this didn’t sound bad to him.
-He thought about some of the algorithms he could write to propagate this “news” to himself, but he was getting nervous too.
+He thought to himself about some of the algorithms he could write to propagate this “news”, but he was getting nervous too.
 What if this was a trap, or even if it wasn’t, what if this idiot would mess something up and get him caught?

 “Nah mate, not interested.
-You really ought to go about the proper channel to make the change you want to see in the world.”
+You really ought to go about the proper channels to make the change you want to see in the world.”
 Arthur hung up, glad that he had made the right call.
-He had a great job, and he just got the $50,000 in his bank account from the hackathon.
-He didn’t need to risk what he had built for himself over $20,000.
+He had a great job, and he just gained the $50,000 in his bank account from the hackathon.
+He didn’t need to risk everything he had built for himself for $20,000.

 Morgan felt relieved in the ensuing silence, but he also felt ashamed that he wasn’t going through the proper channels.
 No, he told himself, the proper channels don’t work, and you have to take this into your own hands.
 He knew that existential risk movement was doing all they could, petitioning Congress, writing books.
 No one was getting their hands dirty, so he had to do it.
 If he were caught, the world would eventually thank him, although he wasn’t sure he wouldn’t end up in jail.